-a) Cross-sections: to 14x16; b) Lengths: to 32' (longer lengths may be possible on a case-by-case basis);

-c) Target Dimensions: circle-sawn timbers are targeted at full-sawn dimensions for dimensions to 12" and 1/2" nominal dimensions for dimensions over 12"; band-sawn and planed timbers are targeted at 3/4" under full-sawn; d) Tolerances: circle-sawn timbers are cut to the stated dimensions +/- 1/4"; band-sawn timbers are cut to the stated dimensions +/- 1/8"; and planed timbers are planed to the stated dimensions +/- 1/16" (timbers greater than 8" thick and/or 14" wide will be hand-planed and will have somewhat greater tolerances than machine-planed timbers.)
+a) Cross-sections: to 16x16 or 14x18 (larger cross-sections may be possible on a case-by-case basis); b) Lengths: to 32' (longer lengths may be possible on a case-by-case basis); c) Target Dimensions: circle-sawn timbers are targeted at full-sawn dimensions for dimensions to 12" and 1/2" nominal dimensions for dimensions over 12"; band-sawn and planed timbers are targeted at 3/4" under full-sawn; d) Tolerances: circle-sawn timbers are cut to the stated dimensions +/- 1/4"; band-sawn timbers are cut to the stated dimensions +/- 1/4"; band-sawn timbers are cut to the stated dimensions +/- 1/4"; wide will be hand-planed and will have somewhat greater tolerances than machine-planed timbers.)
 Tolerances can be somewhat greater for timbers wider than 12" and/or longer than 20'.